IntelRealSense/librealsense/tools/dds/dds-sniffer/readme.md

 # dds-sniffer tool

 ## Goal
-This tool is monitors the requested DDS domain.
+This tool monitors the requested DDS domain.
 It helps discovering active DDS participants and the topics that they publish/subscribe to.

 ## Description